XavierDedenbach/surfacemapper/frontend/README.md

 ### Backend Communication

-The frontend communicates with the backend through the `backendApi.js` client:
+The frontend communicates with the backend through the `backendApi.js` client using Axios:

 ```javascript
 import { uploadSurface, processSurfaces, getProcessingStatus } from './api/backendApi';